Old Chosŏn

 Old Chosŏn, also known as Gojoseon and its contemporary name Joseon, was the first kingdom on the Korean Peninsula.
 According to Korean mythology, the kingdom was established by the legendary king Tan'gun.
 Old Chosŏn possessed the most advanced culture in the Korean Peninsula at the time and was an important marker in the progression towards the more centralized states of later periods.
-The addition of Go, meaning "old" or "ancient", is used in historiography to distinguish the kingdom from the Joseon dynasty, founded in 1392 CE.
+The addition of Go, meaning "old" or "ancient", is used in historiography to distinguish the kingdom from the Joseon, which was founded in 1392.

-According to the Memorabilia of the Three Kingdoms, Old Chosŏn was established in 2333 BCE by Tan'gun, who was said to be born from the heavenly prince Hwanung and a bear-woman, Ungnyeo.
-While Tan'gun is a mythological figure of whose existence no concrete evidence has been found, some interpret his legend as reflections of the sociocultural situations involving the kingdom's early development.
-Regardless, the account of Tan'gun has played an important role in the development of Korean identity.
-Today, the founding date of Old Chosŏn is officially celebrated as National Foundation Day in North and South Korea.
+According to the Samguk yusa, Old Chosŏn was established in 2333 BCE by Tan'gun, who was said to be born from the heavenly prince Hwanung and a bear-woman, Ungnyeo.
+While Tan'gun is a mythological figure, some interpret his legend as a reflection of the sociocultural conditions of the kingdom's early development.
+The account of Tan'gun has played an important role in the development of Korean identity.
+Today, the founding date of Old Chosŏn is officially celebrated as Gaecheonjeol ('National Foundation Day') in North and South Korea.

-Some sources claim that in the 12th century BCE, following the establishment of Old Chosŏn, Jizi (also known as Gija), a sage who belonged to the royal family from the Shang dynasty, immigrated to the northern part of the Korean Peninsula and became the founder of Gija Joseon.
-There are many interpretations of Old Chosŏn and Gija Joseon as well as debates regarding Gija Joseon's existence.
+Chinese sources such as the Shangshu dazhuan and the Book of Documents claim that in the 12th century BCE, following the establishment of Old Chosŏn, Jizi (also known as Kija), a sage who belonged to the royal family from the Shang dynasty, immigrated to the northern part of the Korean Peninsula and became the founder of Kija Chosŏn.
+There are many interpretations of Old Chosŏn and Kija Chosŏn as well as debates regarding Kija Chosŏn's existence.

-In 194 BCE, the ruling dynasty of Old Chosŏn was overthrown by Wi Man (Wei Man in Chinese), a refugee from the Han vassal state of Yan, who then established Wiman Joseon.
+In 194 BCE, the ruling dynasty of Old Chosŏn was overthrown by Wi Man, a refugee from the Han vassal state of Yan, who then established Wiman Joseon.

 In 108 BCE, the Han dynasty, under Emperor Wu, invaded and conquered Wiman Joseon.
 The Han established four commanderies to administer the former Old Chosŏn territory.
 After the fragmentation of the Han Empire during the 3rd century and the subsequent chaotic 4th century, the area escaped Chinese control and was conquered by Goguryeo in 313 CE.

-The capital of Old Chosŏn was Wanggeom (modern Pyongyang) from at least the 2nd century BCE.
+The capital of Old Chosŏn was Wanggeom-seong (now Pyongyang) from at least the 2nd century BCE.
 In the southern region of the Korean Peninsula, the Jin state arose by the 3rd century BCE.

 Founding myths

-There are three different main founding myths concerning Old Chosŏn, which revolve around Tan'gun, Gija, or Wi Man.
+There are three different main founding myths concerning Old Chosŏn, which revolve around Tan'gun, Kija, or Wi Man.